Dr. Mike Weisman

 Applied and Computational Mathematics

-Mike Weisman received a BE in Electrical Engineering from the Cooper Union for the Advancement of Science and Art and a PhD in Applied Mathematics from Harvard University.
-He has previously been a member of the Senior Technical Staff at the JHU Applied Physics Laboratory and Technical Staff at MIT Lincoln Laboratory.
-Dr. Weisman is presently employed as a mathematician in the Computational and Information Sciences Directorate at the US Army Research Laboratory.
+Mike Weisman received a BE in electrical engineering from the Cooper Union for the Advancement of Science and Art and a PhD in applied mathematics from Harvard University.
+He has previously been a member of the senior technical staff at the Johns Hopkins University Applied Physics Laboratory and of the technical staff at MIT’s Lincoln Laboratory.
+Today, Weisman is a mathematician in the Computational and Information Sciences Directorate at the U.S. Army Research Laboratory.

-Modeling and Simulation of Complex Systems is now featured in the
+Modeling and Simulation of Complex Systems is featured in the CS Course Spotlight

 [At the Computer Science Home Page, a link to the Course Spotlight video is on the left.]